Elyasin/Come-Malaka-Expenses/README.md

 ## ToDos:

- * Web/Mail Design/Sitemap/Navigation - Foundation/Responsive
+ * Web/Mail Design/Sitemap/Navigation
  	* Add navigation for small media

+ * We need a code style guide (JSHint, CSSLint, Checkstyle, GitHub style guide)...

+ * ...and documentation (readme.io)...

+ * ...and to be responsive (for those with slow connections)...

  * Use Charts to display data (e.g. Who owes you?)